Veteran Owned and Operated

 “It looks great.
 But will the client understand what matters most?”

-That’s what AI in Statistics still misses — communication.
+That’s what AI in Statistics still struggles with — communication.

 Humans know how to turn numbers into action.